Infanta Adelgundes, Duchess of Guimarães: Early life

 Adelgundes de Jesus Maria Francisca de Assis e de Paula Adelaide Eulália Leopoldina Carlota Micaela Rafaela Gabriela Gonzaga Inês Isabel Avelina Ana Estanislau Sofia Bernardina, Infanta de Portugal, Duquesa de Guimarães, was born in Bronnbach, Wertheim, Germany.
 Her father died on November 14, 1866, a few days after her eighth birthday, and Adelgundes and her siblings were educated in a Catholic and conservative environment by their mother.
 Her maternal uncle, Prince Carl zu Löwenstein-Wertheim-Rosenberg, was like a second father to the children.
+Out of all her sisters, she was the only fair-haired one.

 Marriage

 Adelgundes married Prince Henry of Bourbon-Parma, Count of Bardi, fourth child and youngest son of Charles III, Duke of Parma and his wife Princess Louise Marie Thérèse of France, on 15 October 1876 in Salzburg, Austria-Hungary.
+Her younger sister, Maria Antónia, married with Henry's widowed brother, Robert I, Duke of Parma.
 Henry, who was 25 years old, had been previously married to Princess Luisa Immacolata of the Two Sicilies, who had died three months after their marriage at the age of 19 in 1874.
 Henry had taken part in the Carlist war and fought in the Battle of Lacar.
 War wounds turned him into an invalid.

 Their union produced no issue, as her nine pregnancies all ended in miscarriages.
 The failed pregnancies, the last of which she suffered in 1890, were a source of great grief to the couple.
 They divided their time between the Castle of Seebenstein in Austria and the Ca' Vendramin Calergi in Venice.
 After almost 30 years of marriage, Adelgundes became a widow in 1905.

-She was close to her many nephews and nieces, particularly Grand Duchess Marie-Adélaïde of Luxembourg, from the time of her abdication to her early death.
+She was close to her many nephews and nieces, particularly Grand Duchess Marie-Adélaïde of Luxembourg, from the time of her abdication to her early death..
+The composer, Richard Wagner died of a heart attack at the age of 69 on 13 February 1883 at Ca' Vendramin Calergi, a 16th-century palazzo on the Grand Canal as a guest of Prince Henry, Count of Bardi and Infanta Adelgundes.